Financial-Times/origami-build-service/README.md

 });
 ```

-`Q.async` returns a promise as well, so it can be chained with other promises.
+`Q.async` returns a promise as well, so we can chain it with other promises.

 License
 -------

-This software is published by the Financial Times under the [MIT license][license].
+The Financial Times has published this software under the [MIT license][license].